manishprasad75/TruecallerRESTAPI/readme.txt

 1. Make sure you have python3 installed

-2. First your have to install all the requirements so, pip install -r requirements.txt
+2. First you have to install all the requirements so, pip install -r requirements.txt

 3. There are only four Route (one is admin)